akeneo/pim-helpcenter/content/md/assets/pam-migration-guide.md

 - And all your links between assets and products / product models will be kept.

 ::: tips
-We recommend this migration if:
+We recommend you using this migration if:
 - You have assets of **different formats** (for example, you manage images, PDF files, videos).
 - AND each asset collection contains only one single type of asset (for example, images or PDF files) because each asset collection will then be linked to a single asset family.
 :::